KansasCityWomeninTechnology/CodingAndCocktailsWorksheetSession5/book/ws3-scope/2build-dom.md

 1. In the `buildCocktailMenu` before the `forEach`, create a variable named `cocktailsString`.
 Because we will modify this string, use `let` to declare the variable.
 Set the value to an empty string by setting `cocktailsString` to open and close quotes, `''`.
 This is the string we'll use to build the DOM.

-1. After the `forEach`, we need to set the `innerHTML` property of the DOM element with the class `radio-group` to the `cocktailString`.
+1. After the `forEach`, we need to set the `innerHTML` property of the DOM element with the class `radio-group` to the `cocktailsString`.
 Using the document selectors we learned in the first section, write the code to do so.

    {% hint style='working' %}
 <details>